 Admissions counselors give applicants an overview of the College's academic programs and assist with the application process.
-Program directors are available for further academic counseling.
+Faculty are available for further academic counseling.

-Orientation - Just before each term begins, an Introductory Seminar provides group course advising for new students and assistance with course registration.
+${\bf Orientation}$ - Just before each term begins, an Introductory Seminar provides group course advising for new students and assistance with course registration.

-Management Seminar - The Management Seminar is a key feature of graduate study at Cambridge College.
-A group of students and their academic advisor meet regularly over four terms to share and apply their learning from the workplace and management courses.
+Management Seminar - The seminar is a key feature of graduate study at Cambridge College.
+Each cohort of students stays with their seminar leader/faculty advisor through the sequence of the four-term Management Seminar.
+They share and apply their learning from the workplace and management courses.
 Students learn to assess their own strengths and abilities, and create academic and professional development plans that build teamwork, leadership, and communication skills.

 The seminar leader is the students' academic adviser for the duration of the program and schedules periodic individual meetings.
-The seminar leader is the supervisor of the Independent Learning Project with responsibility for approval, and signs off on workshop/directed studies credits, independent study, leave of absence, and graduation clearance.
-Seminars focus on professional issues and support professional development.
+The seminar leader is the supervisor of the Independent Learning Project with responsibility for approval, and signs off on leaves of absence, and graduation clearance.